 The City is monitoring the situation on the spread of the Coronavirus.
-For more information - Go to the CDC website.
+For more information - Covid-19 - Alameda County Dashboard or Go to the CDC website

 In its efforts to prepare and inform the community and its residents in case of disasters, the City of Alameda Fire Department offers the following training programs, notification methods, and city planning and response information: